 is not a relevant cutoff parameter.

-Due to an ongoing generalization of the treatment of noncollinear magnetism the following calculation modes are temporarily not functional in the Fleur MaX release 4.0.
-They will be reactivated in future releases.
+Due to a generalization of the treatment of noncollinear magnetism the following calculation modes are not documented correctly.

 Besides just keeping the angles and fixed there are two optional calculation modes that deal with output magnetization directions in the MT spheres that do not conicide with the input directions:

 - Adjusting the SQA in the direction of the output magnetization